Retail Chains With The Best 'Member-Only Savings'

 CVS

-The ExtraCare membership program is free, and grants access to these perks.
-ExtraCare Plus costs $5 per month and offers 20% off CVS Health branded products, free same-day delivery, and plenty of other benefits like free same-day prescription deliveries and a 24/7 pharmacist helpline.
-These are all particularly useful benefits for those who already use CVS as their primary pharmacy location for picking up prescriptions after seeing the doctor.
-However, even if you aren't a frequent CVS shopper, the free membership program is well worth a sign-up to gain access to a nice selection of perks when you do fly into the store.
+Or, ExtraCare Plus costs $5 per month and offers 20% off CVS Health branded products, free same-day delivery, and other benefits like free same-day prescription deliveries and a 24/7 pharmacist helpline.
+These are all particularly useful benefits for those who already use CVS as their primary pharmacy location.

 Nordstrom

-The "Nordy Club" offers members one point per dollar spent, providing a bankable reward that can be translated into in-store purchasing power later on.
-Signing up for the Nordy Club is free and only requires you to give Nordstrom your phone number when checking out.
-Linking in with this offer, if you sign up for a Nordstrom credit card, something that, again, should be done carefully, you'll rack up additional points on purchases (up to three points per dollar).
+However, if you sign up for a Nordstrom store credit card you can rack up additional points on purchases (up to three points per dollar).
 This allows for an even faster accumulation of rewards points that can be used for shopping at a later date.
-New cardmembers get $40 off their next purchase, and users of the credit card can save an additional 5% at Nordstrom Rack.
+Newly approved credit card members get $40 off their next purchase, and can save an additional 5% at Nordstrom Rack when using their card.
+It's also worth noting that your best bet for finding extra good bargains is to shop Nordstrom Rack on certain days.

 McDonald's